 - a fine tube that is put into a vein in your arm and goes up into a vein in your chest (PICC line).

-You will usually have pertuzumab first given over about 1 hour.
-Some people may react to it the first time they have it.
-The nurse will monitor you while you have it and for about 1 hour afterwards.
-If there are no problems, you can usually have further doses over a shorter time.
+The nurse gives your first treatment of pertuzumab slowly over about 1 hour.
+They monitor you for any reaction during it, and for about 1 hour afterwards.
+If you have no problems, you can usually have further doses over a shorter time.

 Your course of treatment